Council Paper 2 Mock Test for Nursing Students

 160 / 250

-160. Which of the following structures is responsible for controlling the amount of light entering the eye?
+160. Which of the following is responsible for the production of antibodies?

 161 / 250